Key Takeaways

 How do you find out what questions your clients and prospects are asking?

-Type into Google potential questions you think your audience may be asking and then go to the bottom of the search results and look at the “searches related” section at the bottom of the SERP.
+Type into Google potential questions you think your audience may be asking.
+Then go to the bottom of the search results.
+Look at the “searches related” section at the bottom of the SERP.

-For example, take a look at the related searches for “cloud vs. colocation.”
+For example, look at the related searches for “cloud vs. colocation.”

-You can see the other questions that are related to “cloud vs. colocation.”
-If your content can answer the related questions as well, you will be ranked higher.
+You can see the other questions related to “cloud vs. colocation.”
+You will be ranked higher if your content also answers related questions.

-Another way to answer questions with your content is to work with your sales team and utilize your social selling efforts to see what questions your sales team is getting asked.
+Another way to answer questions with your content is to work with your sales team.
+You can use your social selling efforts to see which questions your sales team is being asked.

 Have you created content to answer those questions your sales team is getting?
-You can also use websites like Quora to do research on what questions are being asked.
+You can also use websites like Quora to research the questions being asked.

-Pro tip: the quicker you answer the questions that your clients and prospects have, the better Google and your audience will like you.
+Pro tip: The quicker you answer the questions your clients have, the better Google and your audience will like you.
+Answering promptly ensures satisfaction and engagement.

-Google users want their answers now, they don’t want to work hard and they want you to answer their additional questions that may arise after their initial question.
+Google users want their answers now, and they don’t want to work hard.
+They also want you to answer any additional questions that may arise after their initial question.

 6. Add videos and visuals

-Utilizing video marketing leads to a 4.8% higher rate of conversion than 2.9 percent of websites that fail to utilize videos.
-Videos encourage visitors to spend more time on a site and allow them to retain more information too.
+Videos encourage visitors to spend more time on a site and allow them to retain more information, too.

 Content gets 94% more views with images.